 Price per plate: Lamb thereed: AED 84; vegetarian thereed: AED 74; chicken thereed: AED 74

-8. Kousa MahshiA classic in Dubai, Kousa Mahshi is prepared with zucchini or courgettes stuffed with rice.
+8. Kousa MahshiA classic in UAE, Kousa Mahshi is prepared with zucchini or courgettes stuffed with rice.
 It is often topped with yoghurt to give it that edge and make it a lip-smacking treat for all food-lovers.
 It can also be served with rice, garlic and mint.
 Diners often recommend having this with some Lebanese wine to feel all that the dish has to offer truly.

 9. Shirin PoloMouth-watering Persian sweet rice, Shirin Polo is a speciality food of UAE.
 Cooked with rice, candied citrus zest, thin strips of carrots, and slivered almonds, the dish easily finds its way as the main course on special occasions like Nowruz, weddings, and other special gatherings.
 The sweetness of the rice varies from place to place.

 Where to find it: Farsi Restaurant, Business Bay, Dubai